 The chance reunion made it into the Los Angeles Times, a minor human interest item for a slow news day.
 Hollywood- a place where people came to start new lives, assume new identities perhaps- was full of such tales.
 To at least one reader, however, this story was positively riveting.

 Ida Schachter told authorities that the victim’s name was really Harry Gottesman.
-He’d taken the name Schachter- her name from a previous marriage, so she said- after they returned from France about six years ago.
+He’d taken the name Schachter- her name from a previous marriage, she said- after they returned from France about six years ago.

 In the fall of 1938, with a nationwide manhunt for Buchalter still underway and reported sightings of the fugative pouring in from around the world, the windjammer Mentha Nelson set sale from San Pedro in Los Angeles Harbor, ostensibly for a shark hunting expedition to South America.
 Her passengers included Mario Bello (stepfather of the late Jean Harlow), socialite Countess di Frasso, L.A.
 County jail physician Dr. Benjamin Blank, Hollywood barber shop owner Harry “Champ” Segal, and “one time New York police character” Ben “Bugsy” Siegel.
 When the ship returned to Los Angeles in January, 1939 (minus Siegel, who had disembarked at Ensenada), the FBI was poised to investigate.
-Had the decidedly odd journey somehow involved Buchalter, who was thought to be hiding out in the Cocos Islands?
+Had the decidedly odd journey somehow involved Buchalter, who was at one point thought to be hiding out in the Cocos Islands?
 On January 19, they raided Siegel’s palatial Holmby Hills home at 250 N. Delfern Drive, acting on a tip that Siegel had contraband perfume stashed in his basement.
 They found nothing.

 Meanwhile, back in New York, D.A.
 Dewey accused the still-missing Buchalter of waging a “war of extermination” against anyone who might be able to put the finger on him.
 Buchalter would later be quoted as saying “All I know is, when a witness ain’t around, there can’t be a case.”
 His henchmen also killed an innocent man, Isadore Penn, apparently mistaking him for Dewey’s witness Philip Orlovsky.

 By that time, Buchalter was back in custody.
-After nearly two years on the lam, on August 24, 1939 he surrendered to Director of the FBI J. Edgar Hoover.
+After nearly two years on the lam, on August 24, 1939 he surrendered to the Director of the FBI, J. Edgar Hoover.
 Turns out, he’d been in New York the whole time.

 King’s County (Brooklyn) New York D.A.
 William O’Dwyer was preparing to crush the Mob, which under his predecessors, had thrived in Brooklyn for years.
 He had in custody Abe Reles, aka “Kid Twist,” who, in exchange for immunity against his own numerous crimes, agreed to turn mob witness.
 Reles revealed the existence of a national murder-for-hire operation run by Lepke Buchalter and others.
-It came to be known in the press as Murder, Inc.
+It soon came to be known in the press as Murder, Inc.

 Siegel was arraigned and held in the county jail on the top floors of the Hall of Justice.
 A few days later, Reles and Tannenbaum were flown to L.A. under heavy guard to testify before the Grand Jury.

-But he didn’t give up.
+But Dockweiler didn’t give up.
 On January 29, 1941, O’Dwyer and two of his aides, Captain Frank Bals and Liet.
 J. J. Gorman, arrived in L.A.
 Though O’Dwyer insisted they weren’t reviving the case, that is exactly what they were doing.

 On June 26, 1941, “Champ” Siegel finally surrendered to authorities in Los Angeles.
 Frankie Carbo followed suit on August 17.
 Both suspects had been missing since the Big Greenie indictments were handed down.